Deafgard Emergency Alarm

 There are fire alarms you hear and those that you feel.

-Deafgard has been specifically designed for the deaf and hard of hearing in fire evacuation emergency situations.
+Deafgard has been specifically designed for the deaf and hard of hearing in fire and emergency situations.

-As soon as your fire alarm system sounds Deafgard will spring into action vibrating and displaying bright flashing LED lighting as well as LCD screen displaying “FIRE” it is sure to wake even the soundest sleeper into action.
+As soon as your fire or smoke alarm sounds Deafgard will spring into action vibrating and displaying bright flashing LED lighting as well as LCD screen displaying “FIRE” it is sure to wake even the soundest sleeper into action.

 Wireless technology makes the device portable and adapts to your existing fire alarm system.